 Some are free; some are quite expensive.
 Some work in some instances and not others.
 Some are limited to certain file formats, while others get the whole shebang.
 So you might be in for a little trial and error.
 The reputable ones shouldn’t do any further damage to the data on your card.
 For any that involve a paid license, I strongly recommend running a trial version first to get an indication of whether anything’s going to be recoverable.
 You don’t want to shell out money unless you have some confidence it’s going to get results.

 How successful these will be in recovering your files depends on what’s gone wrong.
 If it’s a simple case of accidentally formatting a card, there’s an excellent chance of recovering the files.
-Things get trickier the more you’ve overwritten on the file.
+Things get trickier the more you’ve overwritten on the file or the card is damaged.

 If you already have data recovery software installed, it’s worth trying that.
 But make sure it’s compatible with memory cards.
 Some software is designed for specific types of data recovery such a memory cards or hard drives.